KDYW: Attempted sale to Daystar

-On May 31, 2011, the callsign for KWBU was changed to KDYW; however, it was not until August 2011 that the party buying the station was revealed - "Community Television Educators of Waco Inc.", a group headed by Marcus Lamb, the head of the Dallas-based Daystar network, which owns the organization.
+On May 31, 2011, KWBU-TV changed its call sign to KDYW.
+However, it was not until August 2011 that the buyer of the station was revealed: "Community Television Educators of Waco Inc." It was a group led by Marcus Lamb, the head of the Daystar Television Network, a Christian television operation based in Dallas.
 The station was acquired by the group for $250,000.
-In paperwork filed by the purchasers, the owners planned to use the station to broadcast local, educational, ethnic and socially-relevant programming, in addition to the programming currently offered by Daystar.
+In paperwork filed by the purchasers, the owners planned to use the station to broadcast local, educational, ethnic and socially-relevant programming, in addition to the religious programming offered by Daystar.

-In the meantime, KDYW temporarily resumed operations from July 15 to August 5, 2011.
+In the meantime, KDYW temporarily resumed operations beginning on July 15.
+It continued until August 5, 2011.

 On March 13, 2012, the Federal Communications Commission (FCC) raised questions as to whether Daystar, through associated nonprofit companies, was qualified to purchase KDYW and another former PBS outlet, WMFE-TV in Orlando, Florida.
-Specifically, the FCC questioned whether the nonprofits listed as the prospective owners of WMFE and KDYW were actually shell companies for Daystar, and also doubted whether the stations would air enough educational programming to meet the conditions for the stations' noncommercial licenses, especially after Daystar was fined previously in 2008 for allowing a call to action in their programming on Daystar's non-commercial educational stations, which was against the FCC's non-commercial station underwriting spot guidelines.
+Specifically, the FCC questioned whether the nonprofits listed as the prospective owners of WMFE and KDYW were actually shell companies for Daystar.
+The FCC also doubted whether the stations would air enough educational programming to meet the conditions for the stations' non-commercial licenses.
+This was a concern after Daystar was fined in 2008 for allowing a call to action in their programming on Daystar's non-commercial educational stations, which was against the FCC's non-commercial station underwriting spot guidelines.
+The WMFE deal was canceled two days later.

-The WMFE deal was canceled two days later (it has since been resold and has returned to PBS as WUCF-TV); on September 7, 2012, the Brazos Valley Broadcasting Foundation informed the FCC that it would request the dismissal of the license assignment application and return the KDYW license to the FCC.
+On September 7, 2012, the Brazos Valley Broadcasting Foundation informed the FCC that it would request the dismissal of the license assignment application and return the KDYW license to the FCC.
 Per the foundation's request, the FCC canceled the channel 34 license on September 27.